Meet the Team

 Amanda NoasconoDirector of Undergraduate Admissions

 Amanda brings great enthusiasm and energy to her role leading admissions, because she believes in the experience North Park University offers.
-“Students will be challenged not just to broaden their horizons in terms of what they’re learning, but to do so in an environment where people are from all over the world.”
+“Students will be challenged not just to broaden their horizons in terms of what they’re learning, but to do so in an environment where people are from all over the world,” Amanda says.
+She loves the way North Park brings together a rich institutional legacy, a forward-thinking trajectory, and a communal sense of purpose.
 Before coming to North Park, Amanda studied political science and history as an undergraduate, completed law school, and spent a decade working in enrollment and admissions at private universities in Chicago.
-“I fell in love with North Park’s mix of institutional legacy and the responsiveness to the changing field of education,” she says.
-“It’s a diverse community entered in the same kind of purpose.”
 When not on campus, Amanda keeps busy with her husband and three children, church, and running.

 Sarah ColemanRecruitment Associate